prestonnd/Cybersecurity-Bootcamp-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures that the application will be highly avaialble, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load balancers protect availablility of a network.
-The Jumpbox provides a seperate access point to the network.
+- Load balancers protect availability of a network.
+The Jumpbox provides a separate access point to the network.
 From the Jumpbox, Ansible can be used to deploy docker containers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and file system.
 - Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.